lordofthejars/nosql-unit/README.md

 ~~~~

 In [previous](#example.test_insert_book) test we have defined that
-*MongoDb* will be managed by test by starting an instance of server
+*MongoDB* will be managed by test by starting an instance of server
 located at `/opt/mongo` .
 Moreover we are setting an
 [initial](#example.dataset_book) dataset in file `initialData.json`
 located at classpath